Basis-Theory/docs/source/includes/api-reference/_tokens.md

 Wildcard container searches can be used to match on all tokens within a container or its sub-containers.
 The wildcard character `*` can only appear at the end of a container search term.
-For example, to return all tokens for `customer-123` which may be contained within sub-containers `/customer-123/pii` or `/customer-123/cards`, you can query:
+For example, to return all tokens for `customer-123` which may be partitioned into sub-containers `/customer-123/pii/` or `/customer-123/cards/`, you can query:
 <span class="text-snippet">
   `container:"/customer-123/*"`
 </span>